 These challenges are precisely why a growing startup requires some basic business infrastructure: systems, processes and tools that enable us to do the important stuff (sales, marketing, product, etc) seamlessly.
 Most companies refer to this team as Business Systems or Business Operations.
 There are 3 simple goals for that team:

 As a startup grows, the company naturally divides into functions (marketing, product, etc).
 When this occurs, the team starts to spend more time with people in their function, making it difficult to understand each other’s unique contributions to the company.

 For my team at Netpulse, we’re about 85 people between San Francisco and Europe.
 It’s pretty tough to get to know everyone and understand what it’s like to do their job.
 So our People Ops Manager, Valerie Ramos, devised an interested strategy: use Snapchat.

-Brand can be a nebulous concept to wrap your head around.
+Brand can be a nebulous concept.
 It’s an asset and wildly important to the success of most businesses.
 At the same time, it’s difficult to manage or pinpoint exactly what it is.
 To keep things simple, brand is a combination of the story and emotion that targets experience when hearing about or interacting with your company.
 There are tons of resources about the advanced strategies of building a brand, so let’s focus here on tactical steps a startup can take to begin.
 First, let’s break brand into two parts:

 The visuals are what targets see when they interact with you: logo, graphics, content, website, advertisements, etc. The voice is what targets read and hear when they interact with you: sales demos, support calls, website copy, ebooks, etc. You need to make sure that both the visuals and voice are in tight alignment if you are creating an organized, cohesive brand.
 Let’s dig into the specifics: